dhasuda/tg-differential-privacy/documentation/Decision Tree/decision_tree.md

 |wheel             | 0.33.4

 There will be times that some libs simply stop working inside jupyter notebook.
 There is no need to panic: uninstall and then reinstall the lib.

+## Tests

+There were two notebooks dedicated to the Decision Tree method.

+## Conclusion